cenit-io/eCapi/docs/user-guide/authentication.md

 > <b>Authentication</b> is a simple process where the system could verified the client is she claims to be.
 All this services are available even if no [Ebanux is installed](user-setup) in the user tennant.
-After this you can access all CenitIO eCommerce API services.
+After this you can access all ecapi services.

 ## 1. Redirect to authentication page.